 - Orchard grown fruit require reliable access to good quality water for irrigation

-Apple production in Australia was just under 300,000 tonnes in 2012-13.
-Around 200,000 tonnes was for fresh consumption while the remainder went to processing and juicing.
+Apple production in Australia averages around 300,000t a year.
+Around 73% is consumed fresh with the remainder goes to processing and juicing.

-The majority of apple production is in Victoria which produces about 46% of Australian production, followed by New South Wales at 15%, Queensland at 11%, Western Australia at 11%, Tasmania at 9% and South Australia at 8%.
+The majority of apple production is in Victoria which produces about 45% of Australian production, followed by New South Wales at 16%, Queensland at 10%, South Australia at 10%, Western Australia at 9%, and Tasmania at 9%.